luismalamoc/react-typescript-template/README.md

 To add a new feature:

-1. Create a new directory in `src/features/` for your feature
+1. Create appropriate directories in the relevant technical areas (components, pages, types, schemas, etc.)
 2. Add components, pages, and other necessary files
 3. Update the routes in `src/routes/AppRoutes.tsx` to include your new feature

-### Authentication
+### Task Management

-This template includes a simple authentication system.
-In a real application, you would need to:

-1. Connect to a real authentication API
-2. Implement proper token management
-3. Add additional security measures
+This template includes a complete task management system with the following features:

+- Create, read, update, and delete tasks
+- Filter tasks by status
+- Set task priorities
+- Set due dates for tasks
+- Responsive UI for all device sizes

 ## Deployment